devdicated/exekutor/README.md

 #### Hook types

-`before_enqueue`: Called before a job is enqueued.
+- `before_enqueue` – Called before a job is enqueued.
 Receives the job as an argument.

-`around_enqueue`: Called when a job is enqueued, `yield` must be called to propagate the call.
+- `around_enqueue` – Called when a job is enqueued, `yield` must be called to propagate the call.
 Receives the job as an argument.

-`after_enqueue`: Called after a job is enqueued.
+- `after_enqueue` – Called after a job is enqueued.
 Receives the job as an argument.

-`before_job_execution`: Called before a job is executed.
+- `before_job_execution` – Called before a job is executed.
 Receives a `Hash` with job info as an argument.

-`around_job_execution`: Called when a job is executed, `yield` must be called to propagate the call.
+- `around_job_execution` – Called when a job is executed, `yield` must be called to propagate the call.
 Receives a `Hash` with job info as an argument.

-`after_job_execution`: Called after a job is executed.
+- `after_job_execution` – Called after a job is executed.
 Receives a `Hash` with job info as an argument.

-`on_job_failure`: Called after a job has raised an error.
+- `on_job_failure` – Called after a job has raised an error.
 Receives a `Hash` with job info and the raised error as arguments.

-`on_fatal_error`: Called after an error was raised outside job execution.
+- `on_fatal_error` – Called after an error was raised outside job execution.
 Receives the raised error as an argument.

-`before_startup`: Called before starting up a worker.
+- `before_startup` – Called before starting up a worker.
 Receives the worker as an argument.

-`after_startup`: Called after a worker has started up.
+- `after_startup` – Called after a worker has started up.
 Receives the worker as an argument.

-`before_shutdown`: Called before shutting down a worker.
+- `before_shutdown` – Called before shutting down a worker.
 Receives the worker as an argument.

-`after_shutdown`: Called after a worker has shutdown.
+- `after_shutdown` – Called after a worker has shutdown.
 Receives the worker as an argument.

 #### The job execution hooks

 The job execution hooks receive a `Hash` with job info instead of a active job instance.
 This has contains the following
 values:

-- `id`: The Exekutor id of the job.
+- `id` – The Exekutor id of the job.
-- `options`: The custom Exekutor options for this job.
+- `options` – The custom Exekutor options for this job.
-- `payload`: The active job payload for this job.
+- `payload` – The active job payload for this job.
-- `scheduled_at`: The time this job was meant to be executed.
+- `scheduled_at` – The time this job was meant to be executed.

 ### Error handling

 You can use a hook to inform your error monitoring tool about any errors.
 If you want to add your favorite monitoring tool as a plugin, feel free to open a PR!

-## Running from Ruby
+## Running a worker from Ruby

 You can also start a worker from Ruby code: